shreyabirthare/public_lab2/README.md

 Note: You are not required to use any code from Lab 1, but please feel free to use any parts of lab 1 for lab 2 if it is useful to you.

-## Part 1: Implement Your a Tiered Toy Store as Microservices
+## Part 1: Implement Your Multi-Tiered Toy Store as Microservices

 ### Front-end Service